Mehakpreet123/Data-Science-Internship/Python_content/README.md

 # Data Science Internship
 Welcome to my Python repository!
 Here, I document my journey as I navigate the exciting world of programming with Python.
-From humble beginnings to ambitious projects, join me as I learn, experiment, and grow as a coder.
+From humble beginnings to ambitious projects, join me as I learn, experiment, and grow as a coder